Creating an Expense Policy

-The Abacus 'Rule Builder' is flexible and can create many different types of rules that will help you enforce your company's expense policy and create controls around expense submission.
+The Abacus Expense Policy page allows you to create any number of rules that will help you enforce your company's expense policy and create controls around expense submission and approval.
 If you are an Admin, navigate to your organization's Expense Policy Page to create custom rules.

 Expand your navigation bar on the left of your account and click "Expense Policy":

 Blocking rules vs. Warning rules

 There are two main types of rules: blocking and warning rules.
 Blocking rules prevent you from submitting an expense, whil a warning pops up and lets you know how to edit your expense so that it's within policy.

 Warning rules alert you to the fact that you're going against company policy, and give you the option to go back and fix the expense, or send it anyway.

 If someone submits an expense that violates a warning rule, admins will see a yellow warning icon on the expense.
 You can also search and filter specifically for expenses with warnings.

 Every admin Abacus account comes with a report for expenses with warnings, that is accessible in your navigation bar to the left.

 The Abacus Rule Builder

-The Abacus rule builder is extremely flexible and you can use it in any combination of ways to add rules that make sense for your team.
+The Abacus rule builder is extremely flexible and you can use it in many different ways to add rules that make sense for your team.

-You can choose who the rule applies to, including custom Team Fields that you've created.
+You can first choose who the rule applies to, including custom Team Fields that you've created.
 You can also specify whether a rule applies to every expense, corporate card expenses, or reimbursable expenses only.
-Explore the different types of rules available in the Type section.
+You can select what you want the rule to do in the Type section:

 You can help your team stay on budget by using our 'Daily Rate' rule type.
 Set a budget for certain expenses that are charged on a per diem basis, like hotels and lodging.
 You can choose a specific dollar amount or set an unlimited budget with required checkin/check out dates.